West-High-App/west_high_school_app/README.md

 # What needs to happen this weekend:
 (// means done)
 - touch up clubs (//favorites, //data permissions)
-- get photos working (two functions: 1. save, 2. retrieve image with name)
+- get photos working (//two functions: 1. save, 2. retrieve image with name)
-- implement photos to all data types (when saving, update photo field, when viewing, display image with name from photo field)
+- implement photos for all data types (general photo class for all photos which gets initialized at home so they don't have to update every time)
 - filters for sports
 - teachers connected to firebase (data)
 - permissions for teachers (general permissions + individual with email)